cosmos/gaia/README.md

 ___

 If you still want to participate on the Cosmos Hub, check out becoming a delegator.
-Information what a delegator is and how to participate as one can be found at the [Delegator FAQ](https://hub.cosmos.network/main/delegators/delegator-faq.html).
+Information on what a delegator is and how to participate as one can be found at the [Delegator FAQ](https://hub.cosmos.network/main/delegators/delegator-faq.html).

 <br/>
 <br/>